minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

        - _batcher_fee_ must be positive
        - _lp_asset_ in **OrderDatum** must be the same with processing Liquidity Pool
        - Order Output must be returned to _receiver_ and has _receiver_datum_
-       - TODO: Write a doc to explain Order Calculation formula

 - **Batching Multiple Pools**: It will process single **SwapMultiRouting** Order and multiple **Liquidity Pool**
   - validate batcher with valid License Token must be presented in Transaction Inputs: